 Aeration helps the roots grow deeply and produce a stronger, more vigorous lawn.
 The main reason for aerating is to alleviate soil compaction.
 Soil compaction limits the amount of nutrients and water to penetrate the roots of your lawn.

 A smaller area of lawn can be aerated manually with aerating sandals (sandals with spikes that aerate the lawn as you walk) or a sturdy garden fork.
-Simply insert the fork into the lawn and punch holes into the soil.
+Simply insert the fork into the lawn and wriggle it back and forth to fracture the soil profile.
 Aim for a spacing between the holes of around 8 – 10cm.
 In order to achieve adequate aeration, you may need to go over the area twice in a different direction each time.

 Different soil types require more frequent aeration.
 Clay soil compacts easily and should be aerated at least once a year.
 You can aerate a sandy lawn once a year, or once every two years.
 In harsher climates, aerating twice a year will encourage turf growth and health.